psmak3/psmak3.github.io/_posts/global/2017-01-11-global-peesedtomeetyou.md

 But this latest character flaw takes the cake.

-Apparently our president-to-be is a Russian spy.
+Apparently our president-to-be is a Russian spy; Donaldir Trumpovski.

 If you go by the alleged intelligence reports leaked out by Buzzfeed, Mr. Trump, the man that garnered around 63 million votes, is in cahoots with Russia dating for over 5 years.
 These ties come in the way of real estate deals, covert under-the-table agreements, and other shady business dealings.